Why Work-Life Balance Is Hard for Everyone

 Tip #3 – Prioritize What Truly Matters Today

 Start by identifying one or two tasks that absolutely must be completed.
 Focus your attention there first.
 Once those are finished, pause before automatically reaching for more.
-Celebrate your win before moving on — regardless of how small.
-Revisit your list and decide what can realistically fit into the remaining time of your workday.
-As you check tasks off, remind yourself that productivity is not about finishing everything.
-It’s about completing what matters most for that day.
-Anything left over can be handled tomorrow.
+Celebrate your progress before moving on — regardless of how small.
+Productivity isn’t about racing against the clock.
+It’s about completing what matters most at a sustainable pace.

 4. Neglecting Self-Care: When You Stop Prioritizing Your Well-Being